informalsystems/hermes/docs/architecture/architecture.md

 ### Error Handling

 Many errors occur within Hermes as a result of I/O operations.

 [How does Hermes choose to handle these errors?]

 [Any other major sources of errors to note?]

+- Errors from misconfiguration on the users' side
+- I/O errors: 1) web socket errors 2) chain RPC errors: occur when full nodes are out of sync with the rest of the network, that can be a source of errors in Hermes; errors that result from transactions being based off of conflicting chain states (sometimes resolved by retrying, other times this might require operator intervention in order to flush the mempool and restart the full node)

 [ibc-specs]: https://github.com/cosmos/ibc#interchain-standards